AnicetNgrt/jiro-nn/examples/housing/cr.typ

     #box(
         inset: 5pt,
         [
-            _This report will not include source-code snippets throughout for readability reasons, but you will find relevant listings at the end of the report. #link("https://github.com/AnicetNgrt/neural_networks_rust")[Here is a link to the project's source code] and #link("https://docs.rs/neural_networks_rust/0.1.1/neural_networks_rust/index.html")[here is a link to its online documentation]_.
+            _This report will not include source-code snippets throughout for readability reasons, but you will find relevant listings and a link to the source code at the end of the report._
         ]
     )
 ]